AliceElder/disaster_response_pipeline_project/README.md

 ### Libraries
 The following libraries were used:
+- sys
+- sqlalchemy
 - pandas
+- pickle
+- re
+- nltk
+- sklearn
-- numpy
+- pandas
 - json
 - plotly
-- joblib
-- sys
-- nltk
 - flask
-- sqlalchemy

 ### Instructions to run the project: